awsdocs/aws-config-developer-guide/doc_source/customresources-cli.md

    }'
    ```

+**Note**
+As defined in the type schema, `writeOnlyProperties` will be removed from the configuration prior to being recorded by AWS Config\.
+This means that these values will not be present when the configuration is obtained via read APIs\.
+For more information on `writeOnlyProperties`, see [Resource type schema](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-schema.html)\.

 ## Read the Configuration Item using AWS Config APIs<a name="view-custom-resource-type-cli"></a>

 1. Open a command prompt or a terminal window\.